Let me help with your tile and stone cleaning enquiries for home or workplace.

 Surfaces can appear pitted or at other times very flat and smooth.

-It’s one of the most popular stone for floors and walls having a very pleasing affect without being either dark or light.
+It’s one of the most popular stone for floors and walls having a very pleasing affect without being classed as either dark or light.

-Travertine is used extensively for flooring but is well suited for use in bathrooms, showers and feature walls but must be sealed and protected.
+Travertine is used extensively for flooring but is well suited for use in bathrooms, showers and feature walls, occasionally outside, but must be sealed and protected.

 However, if it is maintained, will last a considerable time with regular cleaning.

-Acrylic polishes and wax are popular choices for finishes on stone and these can be cleaned and replenished quite easily, however when they are worn considerably, the stone should be deep cleaned thoroughly.
+Acrylic polishes and wax are popular choices, however not in wet areas, but finishes in wet areas needs a penetrating sealant for the stone and these can be cleaned and replenished quite easily, however when they are worn considerably, the stone should be deep cleaned thoroughly.

-This applies more to floors than walls and deep cleaning travertine sometimes removes the wear layer and can also penetrate the original seal, so is best replenished to protect the surface.
+This applies more to floors than walls and deep cleaning travertine sometimes removes the wear layer and can also penetrate the original sealant, so is best replenished to protect the surface.

 There as usual two types of sealant for travertine, those that penetrate and those that sit on top.
 The variations are clear, matt, satin and gloss.

-There is no reason why a clear seal shouldn’t be applied with out any other finish, just showing the natural colour of the travertine.
+There is no reason why a totally clear sealant shouldn’t be applied, without any other finish, just showing the natural colour of the travertine.

-This can then be maintained with neutral cleaners that are recommended by various manufacturers of travertine sealers for stone.
+This can then be maintained with neutral cleaners that are recommended by various manufacturers and stockists of travertine sealers for stone.

-The alternative is to have the instant shine that can be maintained quite easily.
-These are acrylic polishes and wax which give a pleasing glow.
+The alternatives are to have the 'instant shine' that can be maintained quite easily.
+These are acrylic polishes and waxes which give a pleasing glow.

-The benefits of cleaning travertine and then locking that nice clean finish with a suitable sealant is that it becomes much easier to keep clean occasionally, either by vacuuming, dusting or mopping.
+The benefits of cleaning travertine and then locking that nice clean finish with a suitable sealant, is that it becomes much easier to keep clean occasionally, either by vacuuming, dusting or mopping.
+Externally with mild washing solutions.

 Check out our cleaning solutions page for more information or contact us for more help and advice.